Gregory Peck: 1954–1957: Overseas and New York

-Reflections on violence (1958–1959)
+1958–1959: Reflections on violence

-Peck's next movie, the western The Bravados (1958), reunited him with director Henry King after a six-year gap.
+Peck's next movie, the Western The Bravados (1958), reunited him with director Henry King after a six-year gap.
 King was widely considered to have produced some of Peck's best work; Peck once said "King was like an older brother, even a father figure.
 We communicated without talking anything to death.
 It was direction by osmosis."
-In The Bravados, Peck's character spends weeks pursuing four outlaws whom he believes raped and murdered his wife while agonizing over his own morals.
+In The Bravados, Peck's character spends weeks pursuing four outlaws whom he believes raped and murdered his wife and agonizing over his own morals.
 The film was a moderate success, finishing in the top 20 of the box office for 1959.
-In recent years, the film and Peck's performance has received mixed reviews; with Time Out asserting that "Peck's "crisis of conscience... is worked out in perfunctory religious terms;" and TV Guide stating Peck's cowboy's "moment of truth is a powerful one and he gives it all the value it deserves, although much of his acting up to then had been lackluster".
+In recent years, the film and Peck's performance have received mixed reviews, with Time Out asserting that "Peck's "crisis of conscience...is worked out in perfunctory religious terms;" and TV Guide stating that Peck's cowboy's "moment of truth is a powerful one and he gives it all the value it deserves, although much of his acting up to then had been lackluster."

 In 1956, Peck made a foray into the film production business, organizing Melville Productions and later, Brentwood Productions.
 These companies produced five movies over seven years, all starring Peck, including Pork Chop Hill, for which Peck served as the executive producer.
-The films were observed by some as becoming more political, although Peck said he tried to avoid any "overt preachiness".
-In 1958, Peck and good friend William Wyler co-produced the western epic The Big Country (1958) separate from Peck's production company.
-The project ran into numerous issues; Wyler and Peck were dissatisfied with the script, which underwent almost daily revisions, causing stress for the performers.
-Peck and the screenwriters ended up rewriting the script after each day's shooting, causing stress for the performers, who would arrive the next day and find their lines and even entire scenes different than for what they had prepared.
+The films were observed by some as being more political, although Peck said he tried to avoid any "overt preachiness."
+In 1958, Peck and good friend William Wyler co-produced the Western epic The Big Country (1958) separate from Peck's production company.
+The project ran into numerous issues.
+Wyler and Peck were dissatisfied with the script, which underwent almost daily revisions after each day's shooting, causing stress for the performers; the actors would arrive the next day and find their lines and even entire scenes different from what they had prepared.
 The stellar cast included Jean Simmons, Carrol Baker, Chuck Connors, Charlton Heston and Burl Ives; Ives won the Academy Award for Best Supporting Actor for his intense performance.
-There were disagreements between director Wyler and the performers, resulting in Peck storming off-set when Wyler refused to re-shoot a close-up scene.
-Peck and Wyler's relationship remained strained for three years after production.
-Peck said in 1974 that he had tried producing and acting simultaneously and felt "either it can't be done or it's just that I don't do it well".
+There were disagreements between director Wyler and the performers, resulting in Peck storming off-set when Wyler refused to re-shoot a close-up scene; Peck and Wyler's relationship remained strained for three years after production.
+Peck said in 1974 that he had tried producing and acting simultaneously and felt "either it can't be done or it's just that I don't do it well."